-When a new client comes to Rossum with an interest to improve their data capture process, our automation experts take a deep look at their metrics and experience and measure the efficiency of their invoice data capture.
+When a new client comes to Rossum seeking to improve their data capture process, our automation experts take a deep look at their metrics and experience to measure the efficiency of their invoice data capture.
 This helps the client to receive the best options for them, but it also gives us quite a good insight into the market and the zoo of all the data entry processes in the world.
 And the insight on cognitive data capture then, of course, comes from our long-term production clients.

 Meet our model company

 For the purposes of the TCO calculation in this series, we picked some particulars and calculated costs for a model example of an imaginary company.
 To give basic context to the numbers above, it feels fair to conclude the first post with the details.
-So dream with us:

-The Corp, Inc. is based in Central Europe, operates in a retail segment and is processing 360,000 invoices per year or 30,000 invoices monthly...
+The Corp, Inc. is based in Central Europe, operates in a retail segment, and is processing 360,000 invoices per year (or 30,000 invoices monthly) …

 Invoices are, on average, 1.8 pages in length, but line item data is not necessary.
 This makes it just 15 data fields to be captured.
 The fields are mostly numerical (ranging from amounts to dates and VAT identifiers), averaging 6 digits per field.

-In this comparison, we are going to use fully loaded costs, meaning all direct and indirect costs of human operators included -- from the hiring and training costs, to computer and office overhead to managerial costs stemming from the company structure.
+In this comparison, we are going to use fully loaded costs, meaning all direct and indirect costs of human operators included — from the hiring and training costs to computer and office overhead to managerial costs stemming from the company structure.
 Fully loaded costs are therefore $96,000 and $48,000, respectively.

 One-time costs of new technology can be quite significant – to be fair, we dissolve them over a period of three years.
 That would be the typical amortization horizon with the rapid pace of new technology in our model company.

 The scene is set, and it’s time to start processing some invoices.
 How much is that going to cost?
-We will discuss how to figure out the total process cost in the next post in the series, along with outlining exactly how we arrived to the cost of $2 per invoice in a manual setting.
+We will discuss how to figure out the total process cost in the next post in the series, along with outlining exactly how we arrived at the cost of $2 per invoice in a manual setting.